Some Software I Like a Lot

 - Lazarus add-on

-- One reason I use Firefox is the wealth of free add-ons that extend its capabilities in all kinds of useful (and useless) ways.
+- One reason I use a Firefox-based browser is the wealth of free add-ons that extend its capabilities in all kinds of useful (and useless) ways.
 I have installed add-ons to block all kinds of advertisements, manage my cookies more easily, speedup downloads, edit my right-click menu, and much more.
 To my surprise, the add-on I value most highly turns out to be Lazarus.
-Have you ever been typing something in Firefox (a blog, a request for tech support, a forum message, email, etc.) when suddenly you lose your connection, or you submit the message and it disappears into thin air?
+Have you ever been typing something in your browser (a blog, a request for tech support, a forum message, email, etc.) when suddenly you lose your connection, or you submit the message and it disappears into thin air?
 Things like that happen to me more often than I like to admit.
-But I no longer worry, because now I can simply click on the tiny Lazarus icon at the bottom of my Firefox screen, find whatever I was writing safely stored in its entirety, and retrieve it.
+But I no longer worry, because now I can simply click on the tiny Lazarus icon at the bottom of my PaleMoon or Firefox screen, find whatever I was writing safely stored in its entirety, and retrieve it.
 Lazarus has saved my bacon many times; I've been so grateful that I've donated money to the developer as a way to thank him for this wonderful FREE program.
-I should note that Lazarus is now also available in a beta version for the Chrome browser.
+I've been using version 2.3; version 3 is now available for Chrome and Safari as well as for Firefox-based browsers.

-- I am delighted to report that my favorite email client, Mulberry, is again available, and it is now FREE!
-Although the company that originally made it filed for bankruptcy, Mulberry's extremely talented developer regained rights to the software and has made it available at no cost.
-This is wonderful news, since Mulberry is a terrific email client.
-It's fast, immensely flexible, and feature-rich, and it handles IMAP much better than any other program I know (and I've tried a number of different programs, among them The Bat!, Thunderbird, Pegasus, Eudora, Becky, Pocomail, Pine, and SquirrelMail, as well as Gmail, Yahoo Mail, and some others I don't remember offhand).
-Mulberry imported my addressbook flawlessly, handles my more than one hundred mail folders effortlessly, is much less vulnerable to security threats than Outlook or Outlook Express, and permits me to do everything I'm accustomed to while offering me a splendid variety of new features.
-What's more, its forum provides knowledgeable and responsive tech support.
+- Mulberry has been my favorite email client for more than a decade.
+Though when I started using it is was a commercial product, it is now FREE.
+Mulberry is a terrific email client, fast, immensely flexible, and feature-rich, and it handles IMAP much better than any other program I know (and I've tried a number of different programs, among them The Bat!, Thunderbird, Pegasus, Eudora, Becky, Pocomail, Pine, and SquirrelMail, as well as Gmail, Yahoo Mail, and some others I don't remember offhand).
+Mulberry handles my more than one hundred mail folders effortlessly, is much less vulnerable to security threats than many other programs, and permits me to do everything I'm accustomed to while offering me a splendid variety of new features that I love, especially "cabinets."
+Cabinets is a mechanism for grouping sets of mailboxes together.
+For example, I've set up a cabinet for the dozen folders that can receive new mail and I've placed it at the top of my folder list so that I can easily keep watch on all of them.
+What's more, Mulberry's forum provides knowledgeable and responsive tech support.
 Only one thing keeps me from listing it among my top three picks: it has no option to show inline graphics inside the mail message, even if they come with the message (though you can easily right-click on the HTML or graphics part, select View Parts, and have the HTML message or graphic appear in your browser or photo viewer.
-I keep PostBox on my computer because it handles messages containing inline graphics more skillfully, but though I'm more impressed with PostBox than with any other Mulberry alternative, I still prefer Mulberry.)
+I keep PostBox [I've removed the link] on my computer because it handles messages containing inline graphics more skillfully, but though in some ways I'm more impressed with PostBox than with any other Mulberry alternative, I still prefer Mulberry.
+I also HATE the fact that even though PostBox is not freeware, it offers no way for purchasers to ask support questions.
+I would LOVE to replace PostBox!)
 Mulberry is available for Windows, MacIntosh, and Linux and offers both IMAP and POP3.

 - Text Monkey